 Another disadvantage are the included instrument plug-ins.

 Unless you are just getting started and are satisfied with basic sounds, you will probably be disappointed with FL Studio’s stock sounds.

 This isn’t to say that they’re low-quality, but they’re fairly basic compared to the stock instruments in Ableton.

-If you record your own audio, sample, or plan to use premium virtual instruments, this won’t be a problem.
+If you record your own audio, chop samples, or plan to use premium virtual instruments, this won’t be a problem.